ImplFerris/pico-pico/src/oled/draw-image/index.md

-# Draw Raw Image on OLED Display with ESP32
+# Draw Raw Image on OLED Display with Raspberry Pi Pico

 In this exercise, we will draw a raw image using only byte arrays.
 We will create the Ohm (Ω) symbol in a 1BPP (1 Bit Per Pixel) format.